-National Grid NTS makes NTS entry capacity available in a series of auctions.
-Signals (bids) received from long term system entry capacity auctions (QSEC auctions) are used within the planning process to confirm the need for investment.
+National Grid makes NTS entry capacity available in a series of auctions.
+Signals (bids) received from QSEC auctions are used within the planning process to confirm the need for investment.

-National Grid NTS-must, under the terms of its Licence, prepare a proposal for releasing incremental obligated entry capacity and submit this proposal to the Authority for approval.
+National Grid must, under the terms of its Licence, prepare a proposal for releasing incremental obligated entry capacity and submit this proposal to the Authority for approval.
 In addition, the UNC requires that notification of entry capacity allocations to Shippers who have bid in the QSEC auction occurs within 2 months of the end of the auction invitation period.

-National Grid NTS-must therefore submit its proposal for incremental obligated entry capacity to the Authority within one month of the end of the auctions, in order that allocation may occur in line with the UNC requirements and decision period stipulated under the Licence for the incremental obligated entry capacity proposal.
+National Grid must therefore submit its proposal for incremental obligated entry capacity to the Authority within one month of the end of the auctions, in order that allocation may occur in line with the UNC requirements and decision period stipulated under the Licence for the incremental obligated entry capacity proposal.

-In order to fulfil its obligations under both the Licence and the UNC within the required notice periods, National Grid NTS-will undertake network analysis before the annual QSEC auctions.
+In order to fulfil its obligations under both the Licence and the UNC within the required notice periods, National Grid will undertake network analysis before the annual QSEC auctions.
 The basic steps that will be taken before and after the QSEC auctions are shown in Figure 1 and are described below: